ravenjohn/test/PITCHME.md

 ### Quirks
 - Foxy still cannot use multipe types of authentication in a system.
-- Foxy exits the program when there are no more api keys or google projects on the database.
+- Foxy <span style="color: #e49436">exits the program</span> when there are no more api keys or google projects on the database.
+- Database dependency inconsistencies.
+Some table names are from config, some are not.